Image credit: Newbie

 • It traces most of its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Newbie “Good”.
+Here we rate Newbie “Not Good Enough”.
 These are a few factors influencing its score:

 Based on all publicly available information we’ve reviewed, we rate Newbie “It's a Start” overall.